mvysny/lazyvirt/README.md

 but this gives the guest OS more memory to work with.

 You can inflate and deflate the balloon as many times as you need.
 By default the balloon inflating and deflating is manual work: you run `virsh setmem` to control the balloon size.
-However, lazyvirt can do this automatically for you.
+However, virtui can do this automatically for you.

 ## Enabling Ballooning

-Without ballooning properly enabled in your guest OS, lazyvirt can't control the amount of memory available to the guest OS.
+Without ballooning properly enabled in your guest OS, virtui can't control the amount of memory available to the guest OS.
 To enable ballooning:

 - Make sure your VM libvirt xml file contains the `<memballoon>` device (it does by default when you create VMs via `virt-manager`)